-Apple’s macOS Monterey update is a large upgrade and it could take quite a bit of time to install on your Mac.
+Apple’s macOS Monterey 12.7.1 update is a minor upgrade but it could still take quite a bit of time to install on your Mac.

-If you’re moving your Mac from macOS Big Sur to macOS Monterey, you get the shortest list of changes and the “smallest” download size.
-The macOS Monterey update is large download for users currently running the latest version of macOS Big Sur.
+If you’re moving your Mac from macOS Monterey 12.7 to macOS Monterey 12.7.1, you get the shortest list of changes and the smallest download size.

-Moving your device from one version of macOS to another can cause problems so you’ll want to monitor the download and installation.
+Moving your device from one version of macOS to another can cause problems so you’ll want to monitor the download and installation process.
+You’ll also want to keep tabs on your Mac’s performance once the installation is complete.

-If you’ve prepared for the move, and you’re on a fast Wi-Fi connection, it should take less than an hour to complete.
+If you’ve prepared for the move, and you’re on a fast Wi-Fi connection, it should take less than 30 minutes to complete.

 |Backup to Time Machine (Optional)||5 Minutes - 1 Day|